Frequently Asked Questions

 “1% at Closing, and $99/mo per group!”

-We only get paid if we’re successful at helping you form a group, get Realtor Ready, and close on the vacation home purchase!
+We only get paid if we’re successful at helping you form a group, get Real Estate Agent Ready, and close on the vacation home purchase!
 Our co-ownership platform makes it easy to manage your co-owned home in an ongoing manner (from vacation scheduling, to maintenance, to concierge services!), and each group pays an affordable subscription of $99/mo for access to the platform…meaning you can pay as little as 50 cents per day depending on your group size!

 Why co-own a vacation home?